laistdomiciano/webeet/decisions.md

-# What I did beyond requested in the task:
+# Additional Features:

 - requirements.txt
+- Swagger:
 - Added Unit Testing on Git Commit
-- Swagger

-# Ideas for improvement (if I had more time):
+# Further ideas for improvement (if I had more time):

+- Authentication & Authorization - Bonus point in the assignment
-- Create a better database for the characters
+- Create a better database: SQLite, PostgreSQL
   - Deploy database
-- Include more tests:
-  -
 - Create a UI - work on the Frontend